fossasia/phimpme-android/README.md

     - *Note:* If you receive a Gradle sync error titled, "failed to find ...", you should click on the link below the error message (if available) that says *Install missing platform(s) and sync project* and allow Android studio to fetch you what is missing.

-6. Download this [OpenCV-android-sdk](https://github.com/opencv/opencv/releases/download/2.4.13.3/opencv-2.4.13.3-android-sdk.zip) zip file and extract it.
+6. Download this [OpenCV-android-sdk](https://github.com/opencv/opencv/releases/download/4.0.1/opencv-4.0.1-android-sdk.zip) zip file and extract it.

      - Copy all the files from *"OpenCV-android-sdk/sdk/native/3rdparty"* to *"phimpme-android/app/src/main/3rdparty"* (create directory if it doesn't exist)
      - Copy all the files from *"OpenCV-android-sdk/sdk/native/libs"* to *"phimpme-android/app/src/main/jniLibs"* (create directory if it doesn't exist)
+     - Copy all the files from *"OpenCV-android-sdk/sdk/native/jni/include"* to *"phimpme-android/app/src/main/jni/include"* (create directory if it doesn't exist)
      - Now build your project.
 If your build fails then try deleting these build directories *"phimpme-android/app/.externalNativeBuild"* and *"phimpme-android/app/build"*, if they exist and run the build again.

-7. If build error still persist, try replacing ndk with ndk version 16b from [ndk-archives](https://developer.android.com/ndk/downloads/older_releases) .
+7. If build error still persist, try replacing ndk with ndk version 18b from [ndk-archives](https://developer.android.com/ndk/downloads/older_releases) .
 Once all build errors have been resolved, you should be all set to build the app and test it.

 8. To Build the app, go to *Build > Make Project* (or alternatively press the Make Project icon in the toolbar).